-Zebpay shall appoint a Principal Officer and a Designated Director, and will designated Senior Management as required under Applicable Law, along with setting up a compliance team, who shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.
+ZebPay shall appoint a Principal Officer and a Designated Director who will be designated Senior Management as required under Applicable Law, along with setting up a compliance team, who shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.

-a) These terms may be periodically reviewed and revised.
-The revised terms will be uploaded on the Zebpay Website and will reflect the modified date of the terms.
-The User is required to periodically visit the website and review terms and any changes thereto.
+22.1 These terms may be periodically reviewed and revised.
+The revised terms will be uploaded on the ZebPay Website and will reflect the modified date of the terms.
+The User is required to periodically visit the website and review the terms and any changes thereto.

-b) Continued use of the Zebpay Services constitutes the agreement of User to the terms contained herein and any amendments thereto.
+22.2 Continued use of the ZebPay Services constitutes the agreement of User to the terms contained herein and any amendments thereto.

-c) This agreement or the responsibilities or benefits arising therefrom cannot be assigned by User save and except with the prior written consent of Zebpay.
+22.3 This agreement or the responsibilities or benefits arising therefrom cannot be assigned by User save and except with the prior written consent of ZebPay.

 All other provisions of the ZebPay Terms of Service shall be read into this policy and shall form part hereof, including Governing Laws and Jurisdiction, notices, severability, assignment and such or other provisions.